DevBerringer/childProcessesCounter/README.md

 ## Run through command line

 Suppose your program is compile to ‘a.out’.
 If you run ‘./a.out input_filename 5’, the program should create 5 child processes to do the task.
-Use ‘g++ -std=c++11 count_num.c’ to compile the code.
+Use ‘g++ -std=c++11 count_num.c’ to compile the code using file comunication.
+Use g++ -std=c++11 count_num_mmap.c to use shared memory.

 counts the number of times a number occurs in an input file -- mostly used for practice with Child and parent processes.